maximizercrm/.github/README.md

-## Configuration for the public view of Maximizers' team
+## GitHub configuration

+1. Store the header of the main GitHub page
+2. Store discussions for the GitHub organization